horup/first-rs/thoughts.md

+I need to generate a marker that blocks access.

 maybe map should just be an array of entities, including walls, monsters, etc. maybe a grid is not needed. this would atlest be flexible.